 You’ll need to be diligent in paying off the financed balance on time as late fees and high interest rates will negate any benefit of the initial interest-free financing.
 While the card can be used at affiliated retailers, including some gas stations, you’ll need to pay off those balances each statement period to avoid the 26.99% APR charged on purchases.

 If you’re planning on a large tire purchase, you would do better with a cashback card that has a promotional interest-free financing offer.
-That way you’ll also earn rewards for your Discount Tire purchase and on future purchases from other retailers.
+Capital One, for instance, offers two cashback cards with 15 months of 0% interest—the Quicksilver, and Savor, cards.
+With these cards, you can earn 1.5% cash back for your Discount Tire purchase, finance it without interest for over a year and use your card at other retailers.

 Features and Benefits of Discount Tire Credit Card

 Consumers considering the Discount Tire card are probably interested in financing their tire purchase and would therefore find value in the ability to spread payments out over time.
 Beyond the special financing benefit, the Discount Tire card offers very few features and benefits.
 For example, there is no sign-up bonus or a rewards program.